 It’s a very simple recipe with exceptional crunch and flavor.

 What makes this recipe so good is the batter.
 If you just bread and fry fish you will end up with fried fish.
-There are no breadcrumbs in Fish ‘n chips.
+There are no breadcrumbs in Fish and chips.
 It’s the carbonation from the beer in the batter that creates this epic light and crispy coating.

 This recipe goes rather quickly, so it’s key to prepare your ingredients.